Important Announcement, Effective March 16, 2020

 9 federally designated expedited review categories.
 Expedited studies can involve:

 - Noninvasive procedures,

 - Research on individual or group characteristics or behavior or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation, or quality assurance methodologies (if it doesn’t fall under exempt category).

-Review of projects categorized as exempt will be conducted by the IRB Chair and one other committee member (additional members may participate when necessary).
+Review of projects categorized as exempt will be conducted by an IRB Chair and/or another committee member (additional members may participate when necessary).

 For exempt and expedited review, investigators would typically be notified of the committee decision within 4 weeks of a complete application submission (more time may be necessary over holiday or summer breaks).

 Full committee review is required for research that is greater than minimal risk and/or does not qualify for exempt or expedited review (for example, identification of the subjects and/or their responses could reasonably place them at risk of criminal or civil liability or be damaging to the subjects in some way; the participants fall into a vulnerable category such as inmates).

 The IRB committee is convened to review these applications.
 At these meetings, a majority of the members of the IRB must be present, including at least one member whose primary concerns are in non-scientific areas.
 To be approved, the proposal must receive the approval of a majority of those members present at the meeting.

 Applications for full review are accepted on a rolling basis.
 Investigators must submit materials at least 4 weeks in advance of a scheduled meeting to allow time for adequate review of the materials by the committee.